CarbonLDP/angular-carbonldp/README.md

 ### 1. Initialization

-In the bootstrapping file of your Angular2 application (commonly main.ts), you need to initialize the active Carbon's context you are going to use across your application.
+In the bootstrapping file of your Angular application (commonly main.ts), you need to initialize the active Carbon's context you are going to use across your application.
 The contexts with which you can initialize your Carbon instance can be the following:
  - App Context